reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 </Note>

 Now you can add X's to the board...  but only to the upper left square.
 Your `handleClick` function is hardcoded to update the index for the upper left square (`0`).
 Let's update `handleClick` to be able to update any square.
-Add a argument `i` to the `handleClick` function that takes the index of the square that should be updated:
+Add an argument `i` to the `handleClick` function that takes the index of the square to update:

 ```js {4,6}
 export default function Board() {